 Erasmus+ Student Mobility - Student Mobility for Studies (SMS)

-The Faculty of Forestry is a constituent of the University of Zagreb.
+The Faculty of Forestry and Wood Technology is a constituent of the University of Zagreb.
 Therefore, for application instructions, please check on the University's website.

 ERASMUS+ EXPERIENCES OF INCOMING STUDENTS